Seltzr/Seltzr/docs-src/docfx_project/articles/request_flow/index.md

 * How to setup a basic Seltzr app (See <xref:getting-started>)

 ## The Ten Step Process
-On every request, each of the following ten steps is run (if applicable): Routing, Parsing, Authentication, Providing Models, Filtering, Checking Conditions, Running Pre-Operation Actions, Running the Operation, Running Post-Operation Actions, and Writing the Result.
+On every request, each of the following ten steps is run: Routing, Parsing, Authentication, Providing Models, Filtering, Checking Conditions, Running Pre-Operation Actions, Running the Operation, Running Post-Operation Actions, and Writing the Result.
 Additionally, if an error occurs at any point in this process, any registered Exception Handlers are called.

 > [!IMPORTANT]
 > These steps are always run in the order listed below, regardless of the order in which you add options to the API.